Give your AI agent a private podcast feed.

 Is Superlore better than NotebookLM?

-Can Superlore use my documents like NotebookLM?
+Can Superlore use my course materials like NotebookLM?

 Is Superlore free?